Gemcitabine, Paclitaxel, and Radiation for Locally Advanced Pancreatic Cancer: A Phase I Trial

 Presenter: T. Dipetrillo

 Presenter's Affiliation: Brown University

 Type of Session: Scientific

-Background Locally advanced pancreatic cancer has <5% 5 year survival despite advances in chemotherapy and radiation advances
+Locally advanced pancreatic cancer has < 5% 5 year survival despite advances in chemotherapy and radiation advances

 Gemcitabine and paclitaxel are both radiation sensitizers